Protect the environment – and light your fires first time

 Stack your firewood right

-Here are a few simple steps for lighting an eco-friendly fire in your stove.
+Here are a few simple steps for lighting the fire correctly in your wood burning stove.

-Start by placing two large logs at the bottom of the firebox.
+Start by placing two large logs in the bottom of the firebox

 Next, place a layer of kindling on top of the logs, ideally in several layers, with some air between the sticks.